pepijndevos/rflink/README.md

 * modulation contains both the NCO and the demodulator
 * dac and adc contain the RF-side analog interface

-Besides these basic building blocks there are also suporting files
+Besides these basic building blocks there are also supporting files

 * clocks contains all the used PLLs and clock dividers
 * convolution contains a other demodulator that is not finished